sfeu/MINT-platform/README.md

 * Check if the sound is working ( see http://github.com/sfeu/MINT-sdl for source code ) - a clicking sound should be played while pointing to the different cells.

-* Buy colored gloves and try our gesture recognition app ( will be releasen soon ) to navigate through the cells using hand postures.
+* Buy colored gloves and try our gesture recognition app ( will be released soon ) to navigate through the cells using hand postures.

 * Browse the source code, read (and cite) our papers to get a basic understanding of the framework components.